 Brutal but no less delicious, Stangozzi is a rough, long pasta similar to tagliatelle, perfect to deliver rich sugo made from local seasonal ingredients clinging to each strand.

 Now I’m hungry.
 Oh wait, it gets better.

 Spoleto has only been an Umbrian wine DOC since 2011.
-Now, I’m still an Italian wine novice but even I know, that means Spoleto has only recently been recognized for producing Trebbiano Spoletino.
-This seems funny considering Trebbiano is one of the most widely planted grape varieties in the world.
+Trebbiano Spoletino is still trying to make a name for itself outside of Spoleto.
+Despite the fact that winemakers plant the Trebbiano grape is one of the most common in the world.
 Here’s the hitch.
 Trebbiano vines give quantity over quality.
 Thus earning it a bad name for being an undistinguished wine.

 Trebbiano has the potential to be a bright, fresh yet complex, light to medium-bodied white wine with hints of minerals and salinity.
 All of which came out in the bottle we tried at lunch making it a wine I will always remember discovering in Spoleto!